 New York is such a great city where anyone can become anything and I personally felt like I could create a great future here.
 I was grateful that America’s Best started opening locations in the city right at the time I was looking for a full-time job.

-I really got to know the company through a dinner meeting that National Vision hosted while I was in optometry school.
+I really got to know the National Vision Doctor of Optometry network through a dinner meeting hosted by the company while I was in optometry school.
 I remember being at that dinner meeting, and being instantly intrigued by what they could offer optometrists, which I came to value even more after I started practicing.
 I am glad I considered them as a career option after graduating.

 This practice was one of the first America’s Best locations in the New York City area.
 I chose this location because it is closer to Manhattan where everything happens.
 I was able to be part of it from the ground up, develop key relationships with the staff from day one, and build up my own patient base.

 Opening a brand new store was a great experience.